StanGirard/polish/README.md

-# Polish
+# Polish - The missing Claude Code Command

-A Claude Code hook for production-quality vibe coding.
+When Planning was introduced to Claude code it changed the way we used the tool.
+But now, even thought you have Skills, Agents and all there is still a piece missing.

 ## The Problem